-Betung Kerihun is a huge park, and after a few hours of longboats heading upriver, you will feel deep into the nature.
+Betung Kerihun is a huge park, and after in a couple of hours of longboat going upriver, you will feel deep into the nature.

-There is lots of wildlife but it is rather elusive.
-The local Dayak use the forest as a hunting ground.
+The wildlife is abundant but also quite elusive, mostly because the local Dayak use the forest as a hunting ground.

 Orangutans are sometimes spotted but mostly during the fruiting season (December-February).
 If you want to see orangutan, it is better to go to Kutai or Gunung Palung, or Gunung Leuser in Sumatra.

-It is more about spending some time with the local dayak, see them shooting rapids, get food from the forest and imaginating the days before the advent of motorized boats when their ancestors ventures upriver on dugout canoes.
+It is more about spending some time with the local dayak, see them shooting rapids, get food from the forest and let your mind imagine the days before the advent of motorized boats when their ancestors ventured upriver on dugout canoes.